Hierarchical Bayesian Nearest Neighbor Co-Kriging Gaussian Process Models; An Application to Intersatellite Calibration: Bayesian Inference

-where the parameters are specified in \ref{gibbs_sampler}-\ref{eq.gamma_t} of the Appendix.
-For the range parameter $p({\phi}_{t,j})$, we choose bounded prior $p({\phi}_{t,j}),\sim U(0,l_{t,j})$ to avoid numerical instabilities, where $l_{t,j}$ is defined from the researcher and is usually associated with the maximum distance in the $j^{th}$ direction.
+where the parameters are specified in Equations \ref{gibbs_sampler}-\ref{eq.gamma_t} of the Appendix.
+For the range parameter $p({\phi}_{t,j})$, we chose the bounded prior $p({\phi}_{t,j}),\sim U(0,l_{t,j})$ to avoid numerical instabilities, where $l_{t,j}$ is defined from the researcher and is usually associated with the maximum distance in the $j^{th}$ direction.
 The conditional posterior distribution for $\boldsymbol{\phi_{t}}$ in NNCGP model is { {}{}{}